 Sexual Harassment Data (Editor’s Choice)

-- 37% of men have experienced sexual harassment in their place of work or school
+- Over 35% of men have experienced sexual harassment in their workplace or school

-- A coworker was involved in 40% of male abuse cases
+- A coworker was involved in four in ten male abuse cases

-- Over 60% of women find a lack of sensitivity to workplace harassment
+- Over six in ten women find a lack of sensitivity to workplace harassment

-- Almost 70% of LGBT people in the UK have experienced sexual harassment at work
+- In the UK, nearly seven in ten LGBT people have faced sexual harassment at work

-- 38% of US women report feeling anxious or depressed due to sexual harassment
+- Almost 40% of US women feel depressed or anxious due to sexual harassment

-- Sexual harassment costs a company over $1000 per victim due to lost productivity
+- Due to lost productivity, sexual harassment costs a company more than $1000 per victim

 Alarming Workplace Harassment Statistics